 Unable to stand the stench any longer and realizing I had been outside too long, I wiped away my tears, closed the lid to the trash bin and slowly walked towards the house.
 As I took the first step onto our porch, I instantly had a vision of Mary, Martha and their brother Lazarus.
 As I took the second step, I slowly began to remember the details of this famous Biblical story.

-I remembered Mary, Martha, and Lazarus were also of Jesus’ closest friends.
-In fact, scriptures say that Jesus loved Martha, her sister and Lazarus.
+I remembered Mary, Martha, and Lazarus were also Jesus’ closest friends.
+In fact, scriptures say Jesus loved them like close family.
 I don’t know about you, but it’s a reasonable assumption that given this affection, they could expect certain favors from Jesus and indeed, they soon found themselves in need of a favor.
 Lazarus had become ill and once his condition worsened, his sisters did the logical thing and sent an urgent note to their friend Jesus that read, “Lord, the one you love is sick.”

 When Jesus received the message, he sent one back stating that Lazarus would not die and that God would be glorified through this situation.
 Given His response, one would assume that He would immediately travel to Judea, a measly two to three miles from where He was currently ministering in order to heal him; but Mary and Martha waited and watched the road for Him, but He didn’t come.

-Hours dragged into days with no sign of Him and as time passed by Lazarus was steadily losing ground.
-He was obviously dying and where was their close friend, the one they had seen perform miracles, and promised so much hope?
+Hours dragged into days with no sign of Him, and as time passed by, Lazarus steadily began losing ground.
+He was obviously dying and where was their close friend, the one whom they had seen perform miracles, and promised so much hope?
 I can just picture Mary and Martha sitting by their brother’s bedside, asking themselves and others the typical questions we often ask when we don’t see our prayers being answered.
+You know them.
 Questions such as…